mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

    :align: center
    :scale: 60%

+Stacks of images can be opened by using the browse button located at the top of the interface.
+You can point the interface to a folder (directory) containing directories for sample, dark, and flat images, or alternatively to a folder containing images.
+The interface will pick all the files recognized as images.

 At any stage during the process of selecting the regions it is also possible to see how the selections fit different images by sliding through the images of the stack (using the slider or scroll bar).